saufrecht/ledger-explorer/docs/ARCHITECTURE.md

 ## Import
 Ledger Explorer imports trans, atree, and eras csv files.
 These can be uploaded, or provided as URLs.
+This data is stored in the ```datastore``` object in ```index.py```, so that it is accessible to all callbacks on all tabs.

 ## Going from parsed data to graphs
 Each tab has a primary graph that always reloads on tab activation, pulls data from the data store for display.
 Guarantee this by adding a ```??_dummy``` input to the callback that outputs the primary graph, where ```??``` is the tab prefix.
-All other graphs on the tab could have an Input that is an Output of the primary graph—in this arrangement, any change to the primary graph updates everything else on the page.
-Or, an Output from the primary graph could go to an Input of a secondary graph, which in turn would Output to an input of a tertiary graph, and so forth.
+The rest of the GUI elements could go in either a star or cascade design.
+In a star, all other graphs on the tab have an Input that is an Output of the primary graph.
+In this arrangement, any change to the primary graph updates everything else on the page.
+In a cascade arrangement, every graph has an Input that connects to an Output of a graph closer to the primary, in an unbroken chain.
+Either way, note that one Output can trigger Inputs in any number of callbacks.
+These designs can be mixed, at peril of mass confusion.

 ## Export
 The only form of export in Ledger Explorer is creating a permalink, which saves all current parameters into a new URL.